johnson367/EMICalculator/README.md

 Shreyash for His Rush

-Wervlad for Watching This Github Repository
+Wervlad/Vladimir for Watching This Github Repository

 Aarush for His Extensions That Inspired Me